-You don’t always make money when you buy your home.
+It is an exciting time to buy real estate but be aware you don’t always make money when you buy your home.
 The costs associated with owning real estate can quickly add up.
 There are transfer taxes, closing costs for a lawyer/notary, property taxes, city utility fees, replacement insurance, mortgage insurance, mortgage interest fees and finally real estate agent fees.
 Picking the right house can be crucial to better your financial position when owning real estate and picking an agent can help you pick the right home.
+In this post I will talk about the passive and active things a Buyer agent can do to help Buyers gain financial freedom through real estate.

 Typically Buyers don’t pick buyer agents.
-The majority of the time the Buyer agent tries to “pick” a client and this happens either through an online inquiry, phone inquiry or open house.
-Occasionally a Buyer will be referred to an agent and a few times a buyer goes actively looking for a buyer agent themselves.
+The majority of the time the Buyer agent tries to “pick” a client and this happens either through an online inquiry, phone inquiry, open house or referral by a friend or colleague.
 When you go looking for an agent you quickly realize that there are 100’s of agents and we all say the same thing.
-Background information on agents are usually missing or minimal so it is normal for buyers to wind up working with an agent they did not choose.
+Background information on agents are usually missing or minimal so it is normal for buyers to wind up working with an agent they don’t know much about.

 The value the buyer agent brings to a Buyer, generally speaking, is as follows: